Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

-Trilayer samples, typically Co/Cu/NiFe where easier DW motion and higher velocities have been observed, are a special case that could not be understood in the frame of STT plus Oersted fields.
-It was thus proposed that perpendicular spin currents may play some role \cite{Pizzini2009,Uhlir2010}. \citet{Khvalkovskiy2009} performed a numerical exploration of the effect of various forms of SOT on both TW and VW, taking ${\bm \zeta} = {\bf x}$ and ${\bm \zeta}={\bf z}$, i.e. the two cases that are not considered in standard SOT configuration [the latter case was investigated in \cite{Khvalkovskiy2013} for TW].
-The results show that indeed in some cases DW sustained motion is expected (FL SOT for ${\bm\zeta}={\bf x}$, DL SOT for ${\bm\zeta}={\bf z}$ for a VW), but their relation to the experimental situation is unclear.
-Another family of bilayer samples are the synthetic AFs.
-In CoFe/Ru/CoFe, a very low threshold for CIDM has been measured \cite{Lepadatu2017}, and attributed to the intrinsic dynamics of antiferromagnetically-coupled TWs, driven by non-adiabatic STT (see Subsection \ref{s:AF-DW}).
+Trilayer samples, typically Co/Cu/NiFe where easier domain wall motion and higher velocities have been observed, are a special case that could not be understood in the frame of STT plus Oersted fields.
+It was thus proposed that perpendicular spin currents may play some role \cite{Pizzini2009,Uhlir2010}. \citet{Khvalkovskiy2009} performed a numerical exploration of the effect of various forms of SOT on both transverse wall and vortex wall, taking ${\bm \zeta} = {\bf x}$ and ${\bm \zeta}={\bf z}$, i.e. the two cases that are not considered in standard SOT configuration [the latter case was investigated in \cite{Khvalkovskiy2013} for transverse wall].
+The results show that indeed in some cases domain wall sustained motion is expected (field-like SOT for ${\bm\zeta}={\bf x}$, damping-like SOT for ${\bm\zeta}={\bf z}$ for a vortex wall), but their relation to the experimental situation is unclear.
+Another family of bilayer samples are the synthetic antiferromagnets.
+In CoFe/Ru/CoFe, a very low threshold for CIDM has been measured \cite{Lepadatu2017}, and attributed to the intrinsic dynamics of antiferromagnetically-coupled transverse walls, driven by non-adiabatic STT (see Subsection \ref{s:AF-DW}).